 Studying the bones and materials that are in owl pellets is a great way to learn more about the diet and behavior of owls.
 Owls dispose of the remains of their meals by coughing up a pellet containing the bones and fur of their prey.
 Our owl pellet kits provide the perfect "hands-on" scientific experience for the young biologist.
 Ages 8 and up.

-This kit includes: 3 Perfect Pellets (synthetic pellets containing a bird, a mole and a rodent skeleton), instructions, Owl Zoobook, 1 magnifying glass, 2 pairs of tweezers, and reproducible bone charts.
+This kit includes: 3 Perfect Pellets (synthetic pellets containing a bird, a mole and a rodent skeleton), instructions, Owl Zoobook, 1 magnifying glass, 2 pairs of tweezers, 2 wooden probes, and reproducible bone charts.
 Additional pellets sold separately.